carschandler/nixos/README.md

   - If using WSL, use [NixOS-WSL](https://github.com/nix-community/NixOS-WSL) and its options
   - Ensure that new files have been added in git or the flake will not pick them up

+## Darwin

+`homebrew.enable` needs to be set to false on the first initialization so that `nix-homebrew` can first install brew.

 ## Troubleshooting

 - If no dotfiles are being loaded (i.e. neovim), `~/.config` may need to be created manually